St. George Terminal: Ferry terminal

 St. George Terminal is the southern terminal of the Staten Island Ferry; it runs only to Whitehall Terminal, on the southern tip of Manhattan near Battery Park.
 The Staten Island Ferry runs a 24-hour service between the terminals.
 Ferries usually run at 15-to-20-minute intervals during rush hours and every 30 minutes at other times.

 In January 2019, NYC Ferry announced that it would start operating its St. George route in 2020.
 The route was originally supposed to run from the St. George Terminal to Battery Park City Ferry Terminal and West Midtown Ferry Terminal in Manhattan.
 However, due to concerns that the massive Staten Island Ferry boats and the small NYC Ferry craft might not be able to share a dock, the New York City Economic Development Corporation announced in January 2020 that a NYC Ferry dock would instead be built close to the existing terminal, on the opposite side of Empire Outlets closer to the Richmond County Bank Ballpark.
 NYC Ferry service began operating in August 2021.

 Staten Island Railway station

 The railroad station, which is known as the St. George station, opened on March 7, 1886.
-It is the northern terminus of the main line of the Staten Island Railway, which operates 24/7.
+It is the first station and the northern terminus of the main line of the Staten Island Railway, which operates 24/7.
 It is also one of two stations that require the US$2.90 fare on entry and exit, the other being Tompkinsville.
 This station is handicapped-accessible.